Are you meditating wrong? It’s a question we ask ourselves time and time again.

 “I can’t meditate, because I can’t stop thinking, meditation just isn’t for me.”
 Thinking is never the problem.
 Your brain will continue to think and create problems forever.
 That’s what it does.

-Meditation will change your relationship to your thoughts.
+Meditation will change your relationship with your thoughts.
 Instead of being so closely identified with your thoughts, you’ll begin to realize they are just thoughts, they aren’t true or false.
 And they’ll generally go away once you stop getting so wrapped up in them.

 Over time, you’ll start to become a witness to your thoughts, and you’ll be able to laugh at how ridiculous some of them actually are.